NagaNit/AB_testing/README.md

 #### Conclusion
-> The p-value here suggests that that new page is not statistically significant as 0.19 > 0.05.
+> 1. The p-value here suggests that that new page is not statistically significant as 0.19 > 0.05.
->z_score is less than 1.6448, therefore, we would fail to reject the Null.
+> 2. z_score is less than 1.6448, therefore, we would fail to reject the Null.
->In this study, We conclude that, as there is no significant evidence to choose the $H_1$ alternative hypothesis it's better to stay with the old page rather than choosing the new page.
+> 3. In this study, We conclude that, as there is no significant evidence to choose the $H_1$ alternative hypothesis it's better to stay with the old page rather than choosing the new page.